Fantastic Time at DrupalCon Copenhagen!

 The sessions I went to were all really fantastic.
 I think my three favourites had to be:

-- Lin Clark's (linclark) Intro to RDF and the Semantic Web in Drupal 7 - The RDF talk that finally helped me wrap my head around RDF! (slides, video, video 2)
+- Lin Clark's (linclark) Intro to RDF and the Semantic Web in Drupal 7 - The RDF talk that finally helped me wrap my head around RDF! (slides, video 2)

 - The Managing a Drupal Consulting Firm panel (video) - Todd Nienkerk and Aaron Stanush (Four Kitchens), Thomas Barregren (NodeOne), Vesa Palmu (Mearra), Matt Cheney (Chapter Three), Liza Kindred (Lullabot), Eric Gundersen (Development Seed), and Tiffany Farriss (Palantir) sharing stories and tips for how to be a successful and happy Drupal consulting firm.
 Great ideas, and bonus high comedic value!